All that you need to know about ‘healthy diet’ for a healthy pregnancy

-For the vegetarians, this food group is highly important as it gives the daily requirement of protein.
+This food group fulfills the daily requirement of proteins, especially of the vegetarians.
 An approximate amount of 45 gram of nuts and 2/3 cup of pulses should be eaten on daily basis.

 The non-vegetarians can eat this healthy food group as it is loaded with concentrated proteins.

-Make sure to have a lot of liquids during your pregnancy in order to keep yourself well hydrated.
+Make sure to keep yourself well hydrated from time to time.
 Fresh fruit juices, vegetable juices, tender coconut water, water infused with fresh fruits, lemons or mint leaves and water are good sources of liquids.

-Fats are essential too as they provide you the energy to support your growing child and to prepare your body for delivery.
+Fats are an essential food group as they deliver energy to support your growing child and prepare your body for delivery.
 Vegetable oil is considered healthy as it has unsaturated fats.
-Ghee and Butter can be consumed in limited amounts as they have saturated fats.
+Ghee and butter can be consumed in limited amounts as they have saturated fats.